-&lt;sup>9 BLACKABY ET AL., supra note 1, § 6.84, at 385.
+^{9.} N. Blackaby et al., Redfern and Hunter on International Arbitration §6.84, 385 (Oxford University Press 2009).
 For this reason, common law jurisdictions tend to have detailed procedural rules on disclosure and admissibility of evidence.
 Id.

-&lt;sup>10 Certainly, the distinctions between civil and common law systems should not be over-generalized.
+^{10.} Certainly, the distinctions between civil and common law systems should not be overgeneralized.
 There are significant variations in the procedural rules of different common or civil law countries.